-The goal of Museum Grants for African American History and Culture is to build the capacity of African American museums and to support the growth and development of museum professionals at African American museums and Historically Black Colleges and Universities.
+The goal of the Museum Grants for African American History and Culture program, or AAHC, is to build the capacity of African American museums and to support the growth and development of museum professionals at African American museums and Historically Black Colleges and Universities.

-The deadline for FY2021 applications is November 16, 2020, and projects must begin September 1, 2021.
+The deadline for FY2022 applications is November 15, 2021, and projects must begin July 1, 2022.

-There are two funding levels in AAHC and each has its own cost share requirement.
+There are two funding levels in AAHC, and each has its own cost share requirement.
 For projects requesting \$5,000-\$50,000, no cost share is required.
 For projects requesting \$50,001-\$250,000, a 1:1 cost share is required.
 This means that for every dollar you request from IMLS, you must plan to provide an additional dollar in cash from a non-federal source, staff or volunteer time, or third-party in-kind contributions.